davidvonthenen/document-rag-guide/OSS_Community_Version.md

 ```

 Documents are **inserted** by stable `_id` (the path under `DATA_DIR`).
 They are not immutable; repeat runs replace prior versions in place with an updated `doc_version`.

+### Paragraph-level chunking in practice

+Paragraph slices become the default retrieval unit in the community stack: the query helpers point at the chunk index so each BM25 hit already maps to a small span.
+Because `chunk_index`, `chunk_count`, and `parent_filepath` are stored on each record, governance reviews can jump from a retrieved paragraph to the original file instantly.
+Adjust `split_into_paragraphs` in `community_version/ingest.py` if your corpus needs a different slicing heuristic (e.g., headers or semantic sentences) while keeping the metadata contract intact.

 ### Step-by-Step Walkthrough